Awards are arbitrary and, often, products not just of great talent, but also great timing.

 Jeter did finish second in the voting once (2006) and third twice (1998 and 2009).
 In '06, he fell just 14 voting points shy of winner Justin Morneau, and, with the benefit of hindsight and more reliable metrics, Jeter probably would have won that one.
 But hey, he's got five rings, a World Series MVP (2000) and near-unanimous entry into the Hall of Fame to fall back on.

 2) Mel Ott

 Best finish: Third place, 1942

-Though Ott debuted in 1926, the vast majority of his best seasons took place with the modern MVP honor in place.
+Ott debuted as a 17-year-old in 1926, but the vast majority of his best seasons took place with the modern MVP honor in place.
 He missed out despite leading the league in homers six times (twice in years in which the Giants won the NL pennant) and garnering votes in 13 different seasons.

 Had the Cy Young Award existed in 1936, Ott probably could have garnered enough votes to win the MVP, instead of losing votes and ground to teammate Carl Hubbell, who took home the prize.

 3) Eddie Mathews